Cooks standing around a counter for a pre-shift meeting

 The second section of the pre-shift meeting is your opportunity to teach your team new skills, offer guidance, and give your humble advice.

-For example, your chef could discuss menu adjustments, specials, or a limited availability featured dish.
-Alternatively, your bar manager could discuss a special featured cocktail or invite a rep from your alcohol distributor to come in and speak about proper pairing techniques.
+For example, your chef could announce menu changes, new dishes, or a limited availability featured dish.
+Alternatively, your bar manager could discuss new wines available or invite a rep from your alcohol distributor to come in and speak about proper pairing techniques.

 Teaching your staff new soft skills will help them serve guests more attentively and boost the overall atmosphere for the customers.
 Pair this with the Toast Guest Feedback software, and you can apply feedback to create the ultimate guest experience.